-Responsive Bidder or Offeror as defined in the Purchasing Code, including but not limited to a person/firm that has submitted a bid or proposal which conforms in all material respects to the requirements set forth in the invitation to bid, or request for proposal, including, but not limited to, the requirements and specifications of the EBO Program.
+Responsive Bidder or Offeror - a person/firm that has submitted a bid or proposal which conforms in all material respects to the requirements set forth in the invitation to bid, or request for proposal, including, but not limited to, the requirements and specifications of the EBO Program.

-Responsible Bidder or Offeror - as defined in the Purchasing Code, including but not limited to a person/firm with the capability in all respects to perform fully the contract requirements, and the tenacity, perseverance, experience, integrity, reliability, capacity, facilities, equipment, financial responsibility and credit which will assure good faith performance.
+Responsible Bidder or Offeror - a person/firm with the capability in all respects to perform fully the contract requirements, and the tenacity, perseverance, experience, integrity, reliability, capacity, facilities, equipment, financial responsibility and credit which will assure good faith performance.